 Food: Food is simple and rustic.
 You might need to understand that it cannot be gourmet fare, given the circumstances.
-Three kilometres down into nothingness, life cannot be as fancy and random as one might be habitual of back home.
-One cannot suddenly demand for ‘vada-pav’ or onion-bhajias.
+Three kilometers down into nothingness, life cannot be as fancy and random as one might be habitual of back home.
+One cannot suddenly demand ‘vada-pav’ or onion-bhajias.

 During my stay, breakfast options were porridge, egg, Maggi (noodles).
 Lunch was simple daal (lentil is referred to as that in India)-rice-vegetable fare and dinner was veg/non-veg curry and khasi style rice.

-If you ask me, I am happy anywhere if I get unlimited supply of ‘chai’.
+If you ask me, I am happy anywhere if I get an unlimited supply of ‘chai’.

 Traveller-tip: [To be on the safer side, carry some of your own food.
 For example, I carried a small pack of corn-flakes, coffee pouches, cookies and some fruits.]